xMazzmax/coiffeur-seren/README.md

 - **Why it matters:**
   Avoids unnecessary complexity and wasted effort on features that may never be used.
 - **Real world example:**
-  Building additional rooms “just in case” they’re needed later often leads to wasted materials and unused space.
+  Building additional rooms "just in case" they're needed later usually leads to wasted ressources like time and materials.

 **🎯 RESULTS**